-Face Talking AI Tool for Realistic Videos | HeyGen
+Face talking AI tool for realistic videos | HeyGen

 Natural lip-sync and expression control

-Face talking videos feature precise lip-sync paired with subtle facial movement.
+Face-talking videos feature precise lip-sync paired with subtle facial motion.
 This avoids exaggerated animation and creates believable delivery that keeps viewers focused and comfortable.
 The result feels professional and human, enhancing the effectiveness of the AI talking experience.

 Multi-language talking face support